-Princeton is a very small city located in the state of Missouri.
-With a population of 977 people and just one neighborhood, Princeton is the 352nd largest community in Missouri.
+Princeton is a tiny city located in the state of Missouri.
+With a population of 988 people and just one neighborhood, Princeton is the 352nd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Princeton is generally considered to be a blue-collar town.
-40.26% of the Princeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Princeton is a blue-collar town, with 40.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Princeton is a city of sales and office workers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Princeton who work in farm management occupations (16.88%), office and administrative support (9.65%), and management occupations (9.09%).

 You will also find that a lot of people in Princeton work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.